jvujnovic/AetherLife/terms_of_service.md

 We do not guarantee the App will always function without disruptions or errors.

 ## 6. Limitation of Liability
-In no event shall [Josip Vujnovic] be liable for indirect, incidental, special, consequential, or punitive damages arising out of the use of the App.
+In no event shall [AtresCode Llc.] be liable for indirect, incidental, special, consequential, or punitive damages arising out of the use of the App.

 ## 7. Changes to the Terms
 We reserve the right to modify these Terms at any time.